aslary/spring-boot-vuejs-rbac-with-csrf/README.md

 # Hello

-Run `./mvnw clean package` and `java -jar target/demo-0.0.1-SNAPSHOT.jar` in your Terminal.
+Run `./mvnw clean package` and `java -jar target/classroom-0.0.1-SNAPSHOT.jar` in your Terminal.

 Navigate to `localhost:8080` in your browser to see the application.

+There are two users: `admin/admin` and `user/user`

 Have fun!